- Insufficient physical activity is 1 of the 10 leading risk factors for death worldwide.

 How to increase physical activity?

 Both, society in general and individuals can take action to increase physical activity.
-In 2013, WHO Member States agreed to reduce physical inactivity by 10% in the framework of the "Global Action Plan for the Prevention and Control of Noncommunicable Diseases 2013-2020".
+In 2013, WHO Member States agreed to a target of reducing insufficient physical activity by 10% by 2025 and included strategies to achieve such in the "Global Action Plan for the Prevention and Control of Noncommunicable Diseases 2013-2020".

 Policies to increase physical activity aim to ensure that: